1. There is no curse of King Tut.

-Three millennia after his death, the once-obscure Tutankhamen became all the rage.
+6. Three millennia after his death, the once-obscure Tutankhamun became all the rage.

 For several years following Carter’s discovery, no ruler was more popular than Egypt’s boy king.
-Formerly a minor footnote in the tome of Egyptian history, Tutankhamen took the world by storm.
+Formerly a minor footnote in the tome of Egyptian history, Tutankhamun took the world by storm.
 Women donned snake bracelets and gold dresses inspired by his iconic funerary mask, mummies haunted the silver screen and showgirls at the Folies Bergère in Paris performed a Tut-themed review.
 “Tutmania,” as it was known, once again swept the United States when a collection of objects from the pharaoh’s tomb toured the country from 1977 to 1979.
-The craze reached such a fever pitch that comedian Steve Martin mocked it in his 1978 song “King Tut.”